tedklin/dynamical/docs/design.md

     - TODO: how to make this cleaner???
 - I have yet to reaaally dive into optimizations like move semantics for all my self-defined types.
     - TODO: dive into move semantics?
-- The current implementation of most of the functions returns by value.
+- The current implementation of most of my standalone functions returns by value.
 This could be an expensive copy operation if the data structure is large.
     - An alternative is returning by reference, but undefined behavior would result if object to be returned is defined and created locally (in the function itself).
 Returning by reference would require the user to do something like manually define their object first, then pass it by reference as an argument to the function.
     - Another alternative is returning a smart pointer (like a unique_ptr factory), but this would also require the user to do more work (and have an understanding of smart pointers).
     - TODO: read up on return value optimization to see if this is really a problem at all.